Smoked BBQ Chicken Drumsticks on your pellet grill. Take the time to impress your guests with these insanely delicious BBQ Chicken Lollipops.

 To get that glossy shine there are two things that will give you the best results.
 Butter and sugar.
 When preparing my sauce I take 4 tablespoons of butter and mix it with about a ¼ cup of brown sugar in a saucepan on low.

-How to Make BBQ Chicken Drumsticks in the Oven
+How to Make BBQ Chicken Lollipops in the Oven

 Set the oven to 375 degrees F. Oven temperatures vary so bake the drumsticks for about 1 hour until they reach an internal temperature of about 185 degrees F.